thomst/django-minke/README.rst

 * parrallel ssh-connections and code-execution using celery

-* asynchronous browser-sessions for realtime monitoring of executed tasks
+* realtime monitoring of executed tasks

 * extensive support of fabric2- and invoke-configurations